devonhg/master-control/README.md

 - rm_jungle_end
 - rm_jungle_secret

-With the functioned used in the following way:
+With the script used in the following way:

 `mcs_auto_add("jungle");`